FlutterFlow/flutterflow-documentation/docs/resources/ui/components/creating-components.md

 ## Convert into a component

-If you have already built a complex widget into your page and realize later that it can serve as a reusable component, you can convert that entire widget into a component and reuse it multiple times.
+If you have already built a complex widget in your page, you can convert that entire widget into a component and reuse it throughout your app.

-To convert a complex widget into a reusable component, select the root widget that contains the entire widget you want to convert, and follow these steps:
+To convert a complex widget into a reusable component, right click on the root widget that contains the entire widget tree you want to convert, then select **Convert to Component.**

 <div style={{
     position: 'relative',